obrhubr/notion-to-jekyll/README.md

 pip install .
 ```

-You will no be able to call `notion-to-jekyll` from anywhere.
+You will now be able to call `notion-to-jekyll` from anywhere.

 ## Usage